mtrudel/hap/README.md

 ## Known Issues

-As HAP is stil in active development, there are a number of known rough edges.
+As HAP is still in active development, there are a number of known rough edges.
 These include:

 * No support for dynamically updating the services advertised by a HAP instance (this is slated for HAP 2.0)
 * Incomplete support for tearing down existing sessions on pairing removal (this is slated for HAP 2.0)